EodHistoricalData/EODDownloader/README.md

 # EODDownloader
-Windows Application for working with https://eodhistoricaldata.com/
+Windows Application for downloading End Of Day Data from https://eodhistoricaldata.com/